 To date, we have funded our corporate overhead and other public company costs and expenses primarily from (i) the sale of debt and equity securities, (ii) monthly payments we received from our GCE Mexico joint venture, and (iii) fees we received for providing Jatropha related advisory services to third parties.
-During the year ended December 31, 2013, we received overhead reimbursements of \$214,734 from GCE Mexico.
-Since December 31, 2013, we have signed several advisory contracts and anticipate that that we will continue to receive such advisory service fees in the near term, although the amount of such fees will depend on our ability to enter into new service agreements.
-The amount of cash on hand and the anticipated cash receipts from GCE Mexico and the advisory service contracts currently in effect will not be sufficient to fund our total working capital needs for the next twelve months.
+During the year ended December 31, 2014, we received overhead reimbursements of \$59,000 from GCE Mexico.
+The amount of cash on hand and the advisory service contracts currently in effect will not be sufficient to fund our total working capital needs for the next twelve months.
 Furthermore, we do not have sufficient financial resources to fund our business plan (which includes the expansion of our Camelina operations in the U.S., the purchase of additional biofuel farms and other capital outlays).
 Accordingly, unless we enter into additional advisory service agreements or otherwise receive cash proceeds, we will have to obtain additional funding in the near future from the sale of our securities to fund our cash needs.
-We are currently in discussions regarding future advisory/management agreements with our clients that, if executed, are expected to provide us with sufficient fees to fund our projected working capital needs for at least 2015.
-However, no assurance can be given that we will be able to enter into these new advisory/management agreements or that we will be able to raise additional capital to fund our growth capital needs.
-If we are able to raise additional capital, we cannot guarantee that such additional capital will be on terms favorable to the company and its stockholders.
+Our principal existing advisory/management agreements expire in 2015, and we have not entered into any new advisory agreements.
+Accordingly, no assurance can be given that we will be able to enter into new advisory/management agreements or that we will be able to raise additional capital to fund our growth capital needs.
+In addition, our principal investor in the GCE Mexico business has not committed to fully fund that entities' working capital requirements for 2015.
+Accordingly, it is uncertain whether GCE Mexico will have sufficient funds to operate in 2015 in accordance with our plans.
+If we do not receive the necessary funding from our GCE Mexico investor, we will have to find alternative sources of working capital and/or raise additional capital for GCE Mexico.
+If we are able to raise additional capital, we may have to reduce this company's operations and/or reduce our operations in Mexico.
+We have not identified any sources of the additional capital that we may need, and we cannot gua

-Our business plan contemplates that we will (i) continue to develop our Jatropha business and operations (including possibly developing and cultivating our third Jatropha farm in Mexico), (ii) diversify our biofuel energy crop revenues from new revenues generated by our new Camelina operations, and(iii) increase our bio-fuel advisory and management services, as follows:
+Our business plan contemplates that with additional funding we will (i) continue to develop our Jatropha business and operations (including possibly developing and cultivating our third Jatropha farm in Mexico), (ii) diversify our biofuel energy crop revenues from new revenues generated by our new Camelina operations, and(iii) increase our bio-fuel advisory and management services, as follows: